briHalterman/codecademy-js-challenges/README.md

 ## Acknowledgments

-Special thanks to Codecademy for providing these challenging exercises to help beginners learn and practice JavaScript programming.
+Special thanks to the Codecademy Team for providing these challenging exercises to help beginners learn and practice JavaScript programming.